ueno-llc/react-native-starter/README.md

 ![Build status](https://travis-ci.org/ueno-llc/react-native-starter.svg?branch=master)

-# Ueno's React Native starter
+# React Native Starter

-This is a starter to quickly get up and running with few dependencies we tend to always use at Ueno.
+This is a starter to quickly get up and running with a opinionated dependencies.

-Jump down to the [install section](#installing-on-mac-os-x-sierra-10125) for quick start.
+Jump down to the [install section](#installing-on-mac-os-x-sierra-10125) for install on fresh mac.

 ## Features
  - [x] react-native-navigation *(native)*